-Academic Subjects are taught to the children in a way that helps them see the connections between other subjects and most importantly their everyday lives.
-The study of the environment, world history and culture studies underpin much of the curricular content.
-Subjects are taught in context, in the context of the children’s lives and in historical context.
-Therefore in subjects such as Music, Design & Technology, Literature and Drama we begin by studying their history whilst relating this historical process to a timeless, universal experience.
-Similarly in Nature Studies / Geography considerable time is given to studying the Earth’s natural history, whilst in History itself we begin with the first human apes, Australopithecus and proceed chronologically.
+Academic subjects are taught to the children in a way that helps them to see the connections between other subjects and most importantly their everyday lives.
+The study of the environment, world history and cultural studies underpin much of the curricular content.
+Subjects are taught both in the context of the children’s lives and in historical context.
+Therefore, in subjects such as Music, Design & Technology, Literature and Drama we begin by studying their history whilst relating this historical process to a timeless, universal experience.
+Similarly in Nature Studies and Geography considerable time is given to studying the Earth’s natural history, whilst in History itself we begin with early humans, Australopithecus, and proceed chronologically.
 Specialist teachers are brought in when necessary to assist.
-We use the National Curriculum, the National Numeracy and Literacy Strategies where and when we feel they are appropriate.
+We use the National Curriculum, National Numeracy and Literacy Strategies where and when we feel they are appropriate.
 See Schemes of Work for a detailed outline of what subject areas we study.

 Children have certain universal needs.
 They all need to feel…

 Each child has their own unique qualities and skills to bring to the class.
-It is the teacher’s task to always celebrate the individual qualities of each child, to emphasise what is good and special.
+The teacher will celebrate the individual qualities of each child, drawing attention to that which is good and special.

-Whilst this applies equally to every single child their very uniqueness as individuals means that we cannot apply just one teaching method to suit all needs.
-Consequently we employ a number of different teaching methods, from traditional through to progressive, influenced by a broad range of different educational philosophies that congeal into the unique educational philosophy of our school.
-As the child educationalist Maria Montessori wrote,‘Look to the child, not the method’.
+Whilst this applies equally to every single child their very uniqueness as individuals means that we cannot simply apply one teaching method to suit all needs.
+Consequently we employ a number of different teaching methods, from traditional through to progressive, influenced by a broad range of different educational philosophies that condense into the unique educational philosophy of our school.
+As the child educationalist Maria Montessori wrote ‘Look to the child, not the method’.

 Making mistakes is an essential component of learning.
 Therefore we encourage the children to accept and even value their mistakes as part of the learning process.
 If we make our children nervous about making mistakes then learning proceeds with caution and dread.